Portsmouth Teaching School Alliance

 About the course

+We are proud that we are an Ofsted ‘Outstanding’ provider, in all areas.
+You can train to be a mainstream primary teacher or SEND primary teacher via this route in either Portsmouth or the IoW.
+Please state your preference within your application.
 Training in school and learning ‘on the job’ alongside experienced teachers is the best way to gain first-hand experience of teaching.
-Your training year will be underpinned with regular theory sessions and pedagogy either delivered at either the University of Portsmouth or at our dedicated alliance training centre.
-Typically you will be based in school four days a week and attend training on day five.
+Your training year is underpinned with regular theory and pedagogy sessions delivered in our dedicated training centre.
+You will based in school four days a week and attend training on day five.

 We believe it is important that trainees feel part of the school environment from Day 1 so we host our interviews in school.
 This is an opportunity to meet the staff and feel part of their community before you officially start in September.